Quantum information theory and Fourier multipliers on quantum groups: The principle of transference in noncommutative analysis

-If there exists a continuous representation of a (classical) compact group $G$ as an ergodic group of $*$-automorphisms on a von Neumann algebra $\cal{M}$ then by \cite[Corollary 4.2]{HLS1} (and its proof) $\cal{M}$ is finite and injective and the state $h_\cal{M}$ is necessarily a trace.
-We refer to \cite{OPT1} for a complete classification of ergodic actions of \textit{abelian} compact groups\footnote{\thefootnote.
-Note that \cite[Lemma 1.24]{ChH1} unfortunately contradicts the results of \cite{OPT1}.
-So this result is false (confirmed by email)}.
+If there exists a right ergodic action of a compact group $G$ on a von Neumann algebra $\cal{M}$ then it is known \cite[Corollary 4.2]{HLS81} (and its proof) that the von Neumann algebra $\cal{M}$ is necessarily finite and injective.
+Moreover, the proof of \cite[Corollary 4.2]{HLS81} shows that the state $\varphi_\cal{M}$ is necessarily a trace.
+Finally, we refer to \cite{AHK80} and \cite{OPT80} for a complete classification of ergodic actions of \textit{abelian} compact groups\footnote{\thefootnote.
+Note that \cite[Lemma 1.24]{ChH1} says that abelian compact groups are ergodically rigid, i.e.~the only ergodic actions of abelian compact groups are on type I von Neumann algebras.
+Unfortunately, this contradicts the results of \cite{OPT80}.
+So the result \cite[Lemma 1.24]{ChH1} is false (confirmed by email).}. \end{example}